zarf-dev/zarf/site/src/content/docs/commands/zarf_init.md

-      --registry-pull-password string   Password for the pull-only user to access the registry --registry-pull-username string   Username for pull-only access to the registry --registry-push-password string   Password for the push-user to connect to the registry --registry-push-username string   Username to access to the registry Zarf is configured to use (default "zarf-push") --registry-secret string          Registry secret value
+      --registry-pull-password string   Password for the pull-only user to access the registry --registry-pull-username string   Username for pull-only access to the registry --registry-push-password string   Password for the push-user to connect to the registry --registry-push-username string   Username to access to the registry Zarf is configured to use --registry-secret string          Registry secret value
       --registry-url string             External registry url address to use for this Zarf cluster --retries int                     Number of retries to perform for Zarf deploy operations like git/image pushes or Helm installs (default 3)